ishitabanait/Credit-Risk-Analysis/README.md

 ---

-## Introduction to LGD and EAD Models

-In credit risk management, understanding and quantifying potential losses are paramount.
-Two critical components of this assessment are Loss Given Default (LGD) and Exposure at Default (EAD) models.
-Let's delve into each:

 ### LGD Model

 LGD, or Loss Given Default, represents the proportion of a loan that is not recovered in the event of default.
 This model aims to estimate the recovery rate, calculated as the ratio of actual recoveries to the funded amount.